 Communication is formal, with emphasis placed on using appropriate titles.
 First names are generally reserved for family and close friends.

-In line with the importance of forming relationships, face-to-face meetings are highly valued in Bulgarian working culture and are often prolonged affairs.
+In line with the importance of forming relationships, face-to-face meetings are important in Bulgarian business culture, although remote meetings across Europe have become increasingly common since 2020.
 Bulgarians tend to communicate their points directly, but they also use body language extensively to convey their meaning.

-Some expats may initially find head shaking and nodding unfamiliar, as these have opposite meanings – in Bulgaria, head shaking indicates a positive, 'yes', while head nodding indicates a negative, 'no'.
+Some expats may initially find head shaking and nodding unfamiliar, as these have opposite meanings to most Anglophone cultures – in Bulgaria, head shaking indicates a positive, ‘yes’, while head nodding indicates a negative, ‘no’.

 Corruption

 Bulgaria continues to address its historical legacy of corruption.
-Although visible progress has been made in battling corruption, nepotism and bribery are still perceived as being prevalent in Bulgaria's public sector.
-The country has adopted EU-recommended legislature to help curb corruption.
+There are significant efforts to address corruption, but Bulgaria still has major hurdles to overcome.
+Nepotism and bribery are still perceived as being prevalent in Bulgaria’s public sector.
+The country has adopted some EU-recommended legislation to help curb corruption.

 Dos and don’ts of business in Bulgaria